-VaultKit provides enterprise-grade governance and security for data access, enabling applications, engineers, and AI agents to query multiple data sources through a unified, policy-controlled interface.
+VaultKit provides enterprise-grade governance and security for data access, enabling AI agents, engineers, and automated systems to query multiple data sources through a unified, policy-controlled interface.

 FUNL (Functional Universal Query Language) is the data plane and execution engine that powers VaultKit’s query capabilities.
 While VaultKit decides if and how data can be accessed, FUNL handles the actual execution.